 - roost lower in the trees and form large clumps or clusters.

-The grey-headed flying-fox is afforded additional protection because of its declining numbers, and being endemic to Australia, occuring in the coastal belt from Rockhampton through to Melbourne.
+The Grey-headed Flying-fox is afforded additional protection because of its declining numbers and is endemic to Australia, occurring in the coastal belt from Rockhampton through to Melbourne.
 These flying-foxes:

 - are the largest of the flying-fox species

 - are easily recognised by their dark grey to black body fur with a rufous (reddish-brown) mantle and light grey to blonde face with chocolate brown wings

 - are the only flying-fox with fully furred legs to the ankle

 - mate between March to April with a single young born between September to December